 Back to Blog

-How Dobidy's Captioner AI agent creates platform-specific captions, hashtags, and descriptions for TikTok, Instagram, YouTube, and Facebook.
+How to write captions, hashtags, and descriptions for TikTok, Instagram, YouTube, and Facebook so your AI-generated video ads actually perform.

 You just created a great 10-second video ad.
 Now you need to post it on TikTok, Instagram Reels, YouTube Shorts, and Facebook Reels.
 Four platforms, four different audiences, four different algorithmic preferences, four different caption strategies.
 And if you are running the same caption on all four, you are leaving performance on the table.